Azure/business-process-automation/README.md

 ![](images/home.png)
 6. Select "Ingest Documents"
 7. Upload your first document!
 Once your document upload is completed, You'll see a message indicating "Upload Successful".
 You can upload more than one document at a time here.
-**Note**: *Your documents should be in pdf/image format or .wav format.
-The first document loaded may take several minutes.
+**Note**: *The first document loaded may take several minutes.
 However, all subsequent documents should be processed much faster*

 ### Using HuggingFace library
 When using a custom HuggingFace, you'll be prompted select your desired model by specifiying the model name.
 To do so, you'll need to navigate to https://huggingface.co/models, filter on "Token Classification" (task), "PyTorch" (libraries), and "transformers" (libraries).
 Select your model from the filtered model list, and copy the modelID.
 See Images below for further guidance - if you're not using a HuggingFace model, skip to the next step.